 Redefine your personal strengths and stand out in the job market.
-Learn the skills of critical thinking and cultural diversity in a language employers today are seeking in every field.
-A certificate in Korean prepares you for the 21st century world of a global marketplace, technological innovation and cultural exchange.
+Learn the skills of critical thinking and cultural diversity in a language employers in every field are seeking.
+A certificate in Korean prepares you for the global marketplace, technological innovation and cultural exchange.

 The certificate program in Korean studies aims to train and produce students who are linguistically capable and culturally informed.

 The program consists of two major components.
 The first builds students' Korean language proficiency in the areas of speaking, listening, reading and writing.
 The second offers students a broad range of knowledge of the culture, literature, history, art and religions of Korea.
 The certificate allows students to focus on Korean studies.

 Graduates who have combined the certificate in Korean studies with their major program of study may be more marketable to employers.

 They have an enriched perspective on different cultures and societies at the intellectual level and are equipped with a practical knowledge of Korean that will benefit a career in various professions, including in academia, government work, international trade, with nongovernmental organizations and translation.
 Graduates often decide to pursue employment in education, the military, political analysis, tourism and hospitality or marketing.

 At a Glance: program details

 - Additional Program Fee: No

 ASU students admitted to a degree program in any field of study are eligible for the Korean studies certificate program.
 Requests to declare this certificate are reviewed by the academic advisor in the academic unit offering the certificate.
 Students may be contacted to discuss the certificate prior to the addition of the certificate to the student record.